 "But that's how your precious cycle works," he continues and it is his even gaze that perturbs me.
 This is calculated—he's been waiting to make this speech.
 "Make celebrities to make stories to make a loving readership.
 Until the whole bloody school is overrun with hormonal freaks, because they don't know how to be anything else.
 But you know that, don't you?
 That's what you're taking advantage of."

 I can hear the sweat trickle down my brow.
 "Shut up, Potter."

 "What?
 No comeback?
 You could be brilliant, Fitzgerald.
 You're clever.
 But you choose to roll in the mud and I've got no respect for that."

 There it is again—the flicker of satisfaction in his eyes that says, 'Gotcha'.
 If we weren't in a bloody changing stall and he didn't insist on playing close and rough, I might not have noticed.

 No, he's obsessed with trying to change me.

 I push him away and he lets me; he thinks he's already won.
 "So you don't respect me.
 Would you say you hate me, Potter?"

-"No," I continue, "this little fascination with me is just your sojourn in the dark side.
-Satisfy a little curiosity... trying to fix the little problem — " I lay my hand where I had pushed him away and my fingers fan out, smoothing out his shirt, and his breathing becomes shallow " — of being attracted to me."
+"You don't."
+I cross my legs and my heel brushes against his trouser leg.
+He flinches on contact.
+Can't handle a little leg graze?
+"You don't hate me, or else you wouldn't give a fuck what I do.
+No, this little fascination with me is just your sojourn in the dark side.
+Satisfy a little curiosity... trying to fix the little problem"—I lay my hand where I had pushed him away and my fingers fan out, smoothing out his shirt, and his breathing becomes shallow—"of your attraction to me."